erimcg/TIS/docs/Introduction.md

 1. Install and Load TIS
 2. Configure the model and classifier settings
 3. Choose the training and testing input data
 4. Configure the preprocessing and feature set settings.
+5. Set plot options to visualize process
-5. Calculate the training feature sets
+6. Calculate the training feature sets
-6. Calculate the testing feature sets
+7. Calculate the testing feature sets
-7. Classify the testing feature sets against the training feature sets
+8. Classify the testing feature sets against the training feature sets

 Details for each of these steps are discussed in other pages of this document.